joedolson/my-tickets-authnet/readme.txt

 3. Go to My Tickets > Payment Settings and configure the Authorize.net payment gateway.

 == Changelog ==

+= 1.2.2 =

+* Bug fix: Support cart-specific handling fees.
+* Change: Use item_id instead of item_name for license queries.
+* Change: Add payments.js to this plugin instead of getting from core.

 = 1.2.1 =